jinningwang/hlcosim/docs/procedures.md

 You can use the LTB ANDES only for co-simulation, and you can also start all LTB modules for simulation and geo-visualization.

+NOTE: if you are using VSCode to run LTB DiME and LTB AGVis, remember to forward the port manually because sometimes this will not be automatically done.

 ### LTB ANDES

 In an Unix-likke terminal, change the path to the co-sim path